 We believe that Christ-followers may achieve their potential when they are able to integrate Christian character with a Christ-centered worldview.
 This integration of faith and practice requires study and application of God's Word in every area of life.

-Christian schools play a vital role in this process while meeting a critical need for their communities!
+Christian schools play a vital role in this process while meeting a critical need for quality, biblical education!